ST10268917/RecipeAppPOE/README.md

 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/ac56c424-111a-4b60-beec-9c044eae44d3)

-Start by entering a the name, the number of ingredients and the number of steps for the recipe.
+Start by entering the name, the number of ingredients and the number of steps for the recipe.
 If invalid inputs are entered, you will get a pop-up message informing you.

 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/3d620726-5cc0-4891-8d6f-351651a078c6)
 Thereafter enter the releavant details for each ingredient.
 The unit of measurements and food groups are displayed in combo boxes.
 When you pick a food group,